Separation of church and state in the United States: Jefferson, Madison, and the "wall of separation"

 Jefferson's letter entered American jurisprudence in the 1878 Mormon polygamy case Reynolds v.
-U.S., in which the court cited Jefferson and Madison, seeking a legal definition for the word religion.
-Writing for the majority, Justice Stephen Johnson Field cited Jefferson's "Letter to the Danbury Baptists" to state that "Congress was deprived of all legislative power over mere opinion, but was left free to reach actions which were in violation of social duties or subversive of good order."
+U.S., in which Stephen Johnson Field cited Jefferson's "Letter to the Danbury Baptists" to state that "Congress was deprived of all legislative power over mere opinion, but was left free to reach actions which were in violation of social duties or subversive of good order."

-Considering this, the court ruled that outlawing polygamy was constitutional.

 Madison noted that Martin Luther's doctrine of the two kingdoms marked the beginning of the modern conception of separation of church and state.

 Patrick Henry, Massachusetts, and Connecticut

-Jefferson and Madison's approach was not the only one taken in the eighteenth century.
-Jefferson's Statute of Religious Freedom was drafted in opposition to a bill, chiefly supported by Patrick Henry, which would permit any Virginian to belong to any denomination, but which would require him to belong to some denomination and pay taxes to support it.
+Jefferson's and Madison's approach was not the only one taken in the 18th century.
+Jefferson's Virginia Statute for Religious Freedom was drafted in opposition to a bill, chiefly supported by Patrick Henry, that would permit any Virginian to belong to any denomination but require him to belong to some denomination and pay taxes to support it.
 Similarly, the Constitution of Massachusetts originally provided that "no subject shall be hurt, molested, or restrained, in his person, liberty, or estate, for worshipping God in the manner and season most agreeable to the dictates of his own conscience... provided he doth not disturb the public peace, or obstruct others in their religious worship" (Article II), but also that:

 Since, in practice, this meant that the decision of who was taxable for a particular religion rested in the hands of the selectmen, usually Congregationalists, this system was open to abuse.
 It was abolished in 1833.
-The intervening period is sometimes referred to as an "establishment of religion" in Massachusetts.
+The intervening period is sometimes called an "establishment of religion" in Massachusetts.

 The Duke of York had required that every community in his new lands of New York and New Jersey support some church, but this was more often Dutch Reformed, Quaker, or Presbyterian, than Anglican.
 Some chose to support more than one church.
-He also ordained that the tax-payers were free, having paid his local tax, to choose their own church.
+He also ordained that taxpayers were free, having paid local taxes, to choose their church.
 The terms for the surrender of New Amsterdam had provided that the Dutch would have the liberty of conscience, and the Duke, as an openly divine-right Catholic, was no friend of Anglicanism.
 The first Anglican minister in New Jersey arrived in 1698, though Anglicanism was more popular in New York.

 Connecticut had a real establishment of religion.
 Its citizens did not adopt a constitution at the Revolution but rather amended their Charter to remove all references to the British Government.
 As a result, the Congregational Church continued to be established, and Yale College, at that time a Congregational institution, received grants from the State until Connecticut adopted a constitution in 1818 partly because of this issue.